Quanghihicoder/completed_all_challenges/README.md

 - Nobody appreciates personal projects or portfolios—they don’t even look at them.
 But if you use that same energy to solve their own tech assessments—completely different level of attention.

 # Disclamer

-**To companies**:

-If your companies is in this list, it does not mean that I am frustuate with your company's hiring process.
-It is because:

-+ I want to work at your company.

-+ Your company has public challenges.

-+ I read your company's leader bio, I believe they want good people, and know who are great developers.

----

-To developers (who will attend one of these companies's assessment):

-Only take it as references please, do it on your own knowledge.
-They might ask for some modification, or explain something.
-It is hard to explain if it is not your own ordinary solutions.

-=> Then you will deserve the position/offer.

----

-To everyone else:

 The solutions are my own solutions, not by AI, not copy from anyone.
 I am okay if you use it as learning material.